citrix/citrix-daas-rest-go/citrixorchestration/docs/AdministratorResponseModel.md

 ### NewAdministratorResponseModel

-`func NewAdministratorResponseModel(user AdministratorResponseModelUser, scopesAndRoles []AdministratorRightResponseModel, enabled bool, ) *AdministratorResponseModel`
+`func NewAdministratorResponseModel(user IdentityUserResponseModel, scopesAndRoles []AdministratorRightResponseModel, enabled bool, ) *AdministratorResponseModel`

 NewAdministratorResponseModel instantiates a new AdministratorResponseModel object This constructor will assign default values to properties that have it defined,